emsesp/docs/Configure-firmware.md

 The code supports auto-detection of Dallas type temperature sensors.
 The default GPIO pin used on the ESP8266 is D5 but this can be configured via the Web UI.
 The Dallas chips DS1822, DS18S20, DS18B20, DS1825 are supported including their parasite varieties and can also be daisy-chained on a single line.

-## Configuring the settings
+## Settings

 ### System Settings

-Use the Web UI to further configure the settings.
+Use the Web UI (http://ems-esp) to further configure the settings.
 In the `Settings` section you'll find:

 #### EMS Bus
 - **Tx Mode**. `1` is default for EMS1.0 systems but also compatible with most other protocols. `2` is designed to work better for EMS2.0/EMS+ systems and `3` for Heatronics3 used by Junkers and Bosch.
 Choose the mode that works best for your system and watch for Tx errors in the Web Dashboard and `show ems` in the Console.
 Changing the value has immediate effect.